Book of the Kings of Israel

+The King James Version of this passage reads:

 "So all Israel were reckoned by genealogies; and, behold, they were written in the book of the kings of Israel and Judah, who were carried away to Babylon for their transgression.
 Now the first inhabitants that dwelt in their possessions in their cities were, the Israelites, the priests, Levites, and the subjects (netinim)."

 Other versions, e.g. the New King James Version, make clear the scope of the book was the kings of Israel: